 Remember to smoothen the angles around the bust point and add notches.

 This is a way to turn the volume of the darts into gathers that will add nice details into your designs.

 In my example I wanted the gathers at the centre front, so I drew lines in the area the gathers would go, slashed them open and closed the darts.

-Just measure the area before opening, so you’ll know how much to gather.
-You’ll also need to add marks on both sides of the gathered bit.
+Also, measure the area before opening, so you’ll know how much to gather.
+You’ll also need to add notches on both sides of the gathered bit.

 I think you could even do this in a more simple way by just doing one slash instead of several.

 Another way to use the volume of the darts is to fold it into tucks or pleats.
-This doesn’t result into a very fitted bodice though, especially in the case of tucks.
+This doesn’t result in a very fitted bodice though, especially in the case of tucks.

 Here I chose to have pleats starting from the shoulder.